 How to Land Your First Job After College

-Securing that first job after college can be a daunting prospect for many college seniors and recent graduates.
-However, you can take charge of the process by following a few simple strategies to get your career off to a positive start.
+Securing that first job after college can be a daunting prospect for many seniors and recent graduates.
+However, you can take charge of the process by following a few simple tips and strategies to land a job that will help get your career off to a positive start.

 Check With Your Career Center

 Begin by tapping the resources that are available to you as a student or recent graduate from your college.
 Visit the career office and meet with a career advisor to discuss your options.

-Career counseling is available if you are unsure of your goals.
-Advisors can help you to develop resumes and cover letters, prepare for interviews and formulate a job search plan suited to your interests.
+You can also pursue career counseling if you're unsure of your goals.
+Advisors can help you develop resumes and cover letters, prepare for interviews, and formulate a job search plan suited to your interests.

 Colleges also host visits from individual recruiters, hold career fairs on campus, offer recruitment events in key cities, and sponsor alumni networking programs.